"Ah!" he yelped, turning around wide-eyed with startlement.

 "Well, I mean, you found your tiara here, so I only thought..."

 She blinked at him again, this time with her mouth hanging open.
 Then smiled and let out a bell-like laugh.
 "Oh no, Harry.
 This isn't my diadem, it's Rowena Ravenclaw's!
-It's been lost for ages."
+It's been lost for centuries.
+Like Godric's sword until you found it."

 Well, now he only felt silly.
 But blustering past his growing blush, he decided not to accept it at just that.
-"Well, it doesn't matter.
+"Well, it doesn't matter right now.
 I'll help you find your other things.
 Once we get out of here, I mean."

 She smiled slightly at that, not saying anything.